tinted-theming/home/builder.md

 intended to be scripted with.
 Thus each author SHOULD implement them as they see fit.

-### Library
+### 3.2.
+Library

-The compliant base16 builder software MAY also expose a software library other developers may use to assist developing more complex base16-compatible software.
+The other option is exposing a software library other developers may use to assist developing more complex base16-compatible tooling.

+As above, the library MUST a single feature: building templates.

-This exposed library, or any internal code, has no required structure or usage.
+This exposed library, or any internal code, has no specific required structure.

-The author MAY choose how they will expose these functionalities to the caller, according to their preferences and SHOULD follow best practices on their respective programming languages.
+The author MAY choose how (through a class, single function, etc) they will expose these functionalities to the caller, according to their judegment.

-It is RECOMMENDED that builders follow semantic versioning for their library interface.

-The author MAY implement additional features that are exposed through the library, as long as it does not affect the CLI functionality compliance.
+They SHOULD try to achieve an ergonomical interface and follow the best practices on their respective programming languages.

+Official reference implementations will follow semantic versioning matching this spec, in the format: `<base16-version>-builder_revision`.

-## Output and behaviour
+## 4. Output and behaviour

-**Note**: As the CLI is not intended for usual human usage, all outputted text messages are considered implementation detail, so the author MAY output whatever they prefer (or no message at all).
+**Note**: All text outputted by the CLI binary is considered implementation detail, so the author MAY output whatever they prefer (or no message at all).
 If needed, scripts using the builder SHOULD check for return codes (specified below) instead of messages.

 For all templates defined in the template config file (`config.yaml`, inside the specified template directory), the builder MUST iterate through all the defined schemes and output matching files.

-The built filename should look like [output-dir]/base16-[slug][extension], where the slug is taken from the scheme filename made lowercase with spaces replaced with dashes and both the extension and output-dir are taken from `config.yaml`.
+The built filename MUST look like `<output-dir>/base16-<slug><extension>`, where the slug is taken from the scheme filename made lowercase with spaces replaced with dashes and both the extension and output-dir are taken from `config.yaml`.

-The builder MUST check for the (unusual) case where schemes share the same slug, in this case the program MUST exit with code `1` and MAY output an error message.
+If the build fails for any reasons, the program MUST exit with code `1` and MAY output an error message.
+This is not exhaustive and new exit codes might be added in the future to account for specific errors, so scripters catching generic errors SHOULD check for non-zero status.

-If the build fails for whatever other reasons, the program MUST exit with code `2` and MAY output an error message.
+Otherwise, the program MUST exit with code `0` and an OPTIONAL success message.

-## Template Variables
-A builder MUST provide the following, and no others, variables to the template files it processes:

-- `scheme-name` - obtained from the scheme file
-- `scheme-author` - obtained from the scheme file
-- `scheme-slug` - obtained from the scheme filename, as described above

-- `base00-hex` to `base0F-hex` - obtained from the scheme file e.g "7cafc2"
-- `base00-hex-r` to `base0F-hex-r` - built from the hex value in the scheme file e.g "7c"
-- `base00-hex-g` to `base0F-hex-g` - built from the hex value in the scheme file e.g "af"
-- `base00-hex-b` to `base0F-hex-b` - built from the hex value in the scheme file e.g "c2"
-- `base00-hex-bgr` to `base0F-hex-bgr` - built from a reversed version of all the hex values e.g "c2af7c"

-- `base00-rgb-r` to `base0F-rgb-r` - converted from the hex value in the scheme file e.g "124"
-- `base00-rgb-g` to `base0F-rgb-g` - converted from the hex value in the scheme file e.g "175"
-- `base00-rgb-b` to `base0F-rgb-b` - converted from the hex value in the scheme file e.g "194"
-- `base00-dec-r` to `base0F-dec-r` - converted from the rgb value in the scheme file e.g "0.87..."
-- `base00-dec-g` to `base0F-dec-g` - converted from the rgb value in the scheme file e.g "0.50..."
-- `base00-dec-b` to `base0F-dec-b` - converted from the rgb value in the scheme file e.g "0.21..."

-## Considerations
+## 5. Considerations
 Mustache was chosen as the templating language due to its simplicity and widespread adoption across languages.
 YAML was chosen to describe scheme and configuration files for the same reasons.